tumrod/learn-new-thing-everyday/README.md

 # learn-new-thing-everyday
-This repo mostly will be my coding experiments for the purpose of learning certain topics/aspects of the languages.
-I hope what I learned here will benefit other people's learning as well.
-My goal is to learn something new everyday.
+This repo mostly will be my coding experiments for the purpose of learning certain topics/aspects of programming.
+I hope what I learned here can be beneficial to others as well.

 ## [python][python-dir]
 * Basic Python data structure
-* I wrote some practice test materials for Software Engineering class.
+* Some practice test materials for Software Engineering class.
+It is definitely worthwhile learning experience to write your own practice questions because you have to be able to explain step by step in words so other students can understand your solutions.
 * Most files are in iPython Notebook, and I gotta say that I really enjoy writing Python in iPython Notebook.
 * You can do javascript, HTML, CSS in iPython Notebook as well!